tahajamshidi/DSA-210-Project/README.md

 - Economic variables such as GDP and GDP growth are among the strongest predictors in machine learning models.
 - Random Forest and ensemble-based methods generally performed better than simpler baseline models.
 - Hyperparameter tuning improved model performance.
+- Wars and disasters showed measurable relationships with GDP growth in several analyses.

 ---